jainsanchits/simple-mvp-generator/README.md

 ### What is this for? ###

-* This is a custom Android Studio template that creates an Activity or Fragment using a passive MVP pattern, using Kotlin or Java.
+* This is a custom Android Studio template that creates an Activity or Fragment using a passive MVP pattern.
 * v1.1

 ### Motivation ###